 - 1. Consult NEC (National Electrical Code) (ANSI/NFPA [American National Standards Institute/National Fire Protection Association] 70), CEC (Canadian Electric Code), and local codes for installation requirements. - 2.
-Determine unit location (from project plans or from existing unit) or select unit location. - Provide clearance around and above unit for airflow, safety, and service access.
-See certified drawings starting on page 27 for service clearance requirements. - b.
-Do not install unit in an indoor location. - c.
+Determine unit location (from project plans or from existing unit) or select unit location. - a.
+Provide clearance around and above unit for airflow, safety, and service access.
+See certified drawings starting on page 32 for service clearance requirements. - b.
+Do not install unit in an indoor location.

+- c.
 Do not locate air inlets near exhaust vents or other sources of contaminated air. - d.
 Do not locate condenser coils near sources of contaminated air. - e.
 Do not restrict top (area above condenser fans). - f.
 Although unit is weatherproof, guard against water from higher level runoff and overhangs. - g.
-Ensure access and clearance complies with code requirements. - 3.
-Develop a plan for unit utilities and ducting system.

-- 4. Ensure unit operating conditions are within specified tolerances for airflow, temperature, and pressure.
+Ensure access and clearance complies with code requirements. - h.
+Locate mechanical draft system flue assembly at least 10 ft from any opening through which combustion products could enter the building, 4 ft from regulator vent, and at least 4 ft from any adjacent building.
+When unit is located adjacent to public walkways, flue assembly must be at least 7 ft above grade or 4 ft horizontally from the walkway.
+See Fig. 4 for clearance requirement details. - 3.
+Develop a plan for unit utilities and ducting system. - 4.
+Ensure unit operating conditions are within specified tolerances for airflow, temperature, and pressure.
 Unit is rated for operation with up to 4 in. of application static pressure. - 5.
 Develop a plan for unit support, such as a curb mount, structure/beam mount, or slab mount. - 6.
 Develop a rigging plan.
 Check for possible overhead obstructions which may interfere with unit lifting or rigging. - 7.
 Develop a plan for installation steps.
 Installation steps may vary between new construction or replacement applications.